asmichi/ProcessPipeline/README.md

 - Concentrates on creating a child process and obtaining its output.
     - Cannot query status of a process.
-- Can redirect stdin, stdout and stderr differently.
 - More destinations of redirection:
     - NUL
     - File (optionally appended)